cassiozen/FatBee/README.md

 <img src="./fatbee.png" width="940" />
 </p>

-FatBee is a low-profile mechanical keyboard that mixes a familiar layout with scientifically-proven ergonomic principles.
+### FatBee is a low-profile mechanical keyboard that mixes a familiar layout with scientifically-proven ergonomic principles.

 ## What?

-The keyboard design we use today is a relic from the 1800s, created to overcome mechanical limitations rather than for comfort: Prolonged use can lead to wrist pain, carpal tunnel syndrome, and other injuries.
+The keyboard design we use today is a relic from the 1800s, created to overcome mechanical limitations, not for comfort: This can lead to wrist pain and other injuries with prolonged use.

-And while there are many ergonomic keyboards available, they are often intimidating for new users.
+While ergonomic keyboards exist, they can be intimidating for new users.

-Fat Bee does a little bit of everything: Scientific studies have shown that even slight key splitting and tenting combined with a lower back angle can significantly reduce discomfort and potential long-term damage.
+But here's the thing: Studies show that even slight key splitting, tenting, and a lower back angle can significantly reduce discomfort and potential injuries.

-This allows for a familiar look and feel, designed to be **approachable by users with varying typing techniques (or no typing technique at all.)**
+FatBee does exactly that: A little bit of everything, just enough to get more confort while keeping a familiar look and feel, designed to be **approachable by users with varying typing techniques (or no typing technique at all.)**

+## What's in this repo?

+- 3D-print case & palmrest source.
+- PCB source (KiCad)
+- keyboard layout (standard keyboard-layout-editor.com json)

+### Coming soon

+- ZMK profile (working on it)

-## Characteristics
+## FatBee's Characteristics

 - Gently split layout for a natural typing position<br>
   **Why it matters:** The posture where the wrist bends outward towards the little finger (called Ulnar Deviation) is a common cause of repetitive strain injuries.